BA (Hons) in Music

 - Leaving Cert Music (or an equivalent qualification, or demonstrative performance ability) is also desirable.; Applications are invited from students with diverse music backgrounds including Traditional/Folk, Classical, Popular, Contemporary and Jazz.

-- Applicants will be required to undertake an interview and aural test after making application through the CAO.
+- Applicants will be required to undertake an interview and aural test after making an application through the CAO.
 Instrumental, vocal or other performance will be a key part of this, and points will be awarded for the audition.
 Applicants with an interest in composition may submit a portfolio of their works.
 The criteria for assessment will be aural aptitude, performance ability and general music knowledge.

 - Entry to the course is subject to fulfilling the CAO requirements in addition to passing the interview/audition.